istio/istio.io/content/en/docs/setup/install/external-controlplane/index.md

     although in this example you will only deploy a single external istiod in the `external-istiod` namespace.
     {{< /tip >}}

 1. Configure your environment to expose the Istio ingress gateway service using a public hostname with TLS.
-Set the `EXTERNAL_ISTIOD_ADDR` environment variable to the hostname and `SSL_SECRET_NAME` environment variable to the secret that holds the TLS certs:
+Set the `EXTERNAL_ISTIOD_ADDR` environment variable to the hostname and `SSL_SECRET_NAME` environment variable to the secret that holds the TLS certs when you do not use PASSTHROUGH TLS mode.
+If you do use PASSTHROUGH TLS mode, you do not need to setup `SSL_SECRET_NAME` environment variable:

     {{< text syntax=bash snip_id=none >}}
     $ export EXTERNAL_ISTIOD_ADDR=<your external istiod host>